jdhao/blog_source/zsh_advanced_configuration.md

 # Plugin management with zplug

-Oh-my-zsh has a lot of builtin plugins and works great.
+Oh-my-zsh has a lot of built-in plugins and works great.
 But there are also a lot of plugins which are not packaged with oh-my-zsh.
 You can [manually add a plugin *foo*](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization#adding-a-new-plugin)